Verify the locale is set

 • Restart CUPS

-sudo apt install cups avahi-daemon printer-driver-brlaser
+sudo apt install cups avahi-daemon libnss-mdns printer-driver-brlaser

 sudo usermod -a -G lpadmin username

-sudo cupsctl --remote-admin --share-printers
+sudo cupsctl --remote-any --remote-admin --share-printers

 sudo service cups restart